 #7 Drug therapy by itself without the need for any invasive cardiac procedure is used to manage some types of heart disease, like taking nitroglycerin for stable angina symptoms, and beta blockers, ACE inhibitors, calcium channel blockers, statins, blood-thinners or anti-platelet drugs for coronary artery or heart arrhythmia issues.

 One of my heart sisters recently reminded me that I had neglected to add here the vasospasm condition called Prinzmetal’s Variant Angina to my Hierarchy.
 Double points if you have Prinzmetal’s, mostly because its spasm symptoms are debilitatingly painful, rarely diagnosed correctly, and seen most frequently in women.
 Ditto for Inoperable Coronary Microvascular Disease that affects the tiniest of our tiny coronary arteries – too small to stent or bypass, but this diagnosis can be shockingly debilitating, too.

 ♥ Now if an actual heart attack (myocardial infarction) has preceded anything on this list, score an extra two points . . .

 (1) The Cleveland Clinic Cardiology Board Review.
 Lippincott Williams & Wilkins, 2012.
 Chapter 46, p 843.

 NOTE FROM CAROLYN: This post was originally published here on Heart Sisters in July, 2010.
-I wrote more about this Hierarchy in my book, A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, November 2017) in Chapter 7 (the infamous chapter that the anonymous Johns Hopkins cardiologist who reviewed the manuscript before publication wanted to delete because he called it “irrelevant to female heart patients”).
+I wrote more about this Hierarchy in my book, A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press) in Chapter 7 (the infamous chapter that the anonymous Johns Hopkins cardiologist who reviewed the manuscript before publication wanted to delete because he called it “irrelevant to female heart patients”).

 Q: Did I miss something on this hierarchy list?
 If so, where would you put it?